Risper8/Risper8/README.md

 📱 Building cross-platform mobile apps with Dart and Flutter to bring innovative ideas to life and enhance user experiences.

-🌐 Diving into Web3 technology to understand its potential applications in blockchain and decentralized applications (dApps).

 ## Programming languages
 - Python